david-rojo/cloudApps-relational-persistence/README.md

 Notes:

-* *spring.jpa.hibernate.ddl-auto* property has as value ```create``` so every time that the application will be executed, the information will be stored in the information and it will be available once the execution will be finished.
+* *spring.jpa.hibernate.ddl-auto* property has as value ```update``` so every time that the application will be executed, the information will be reloaded in the database and it will be available once the execution will be finished.
 * **DTOs (Data Transfer Objects)** has been used to retrieve the result of the requested queries.
 * The starting point in order to understand the application is [RelationalPersistenceController](src/main/java/com/cloudapps/relational_persistence/controller/RelationalPersistenceController.java) class.
 It executes the main three parts of the application:
-  * Populate the database.
+  * Print MySQL database stored information.
-  * Print database stored information.
+  * Execute requested MySQL queries (practice 1 and practice 2) and print their result.
-  * Execute requested queries and print their result.
+  * Execute requested mongoDB queries and print their result.

 ## Author